qdrant/landing_page/qdrant-landing/content/documentation/frameworks/pandas-ai.md

 agent.train(docs="The fiscal year starts in April")

 # Train the q/a pairs of code snippets
-query = "What is the total sales for the current fiscal year?" response = """ import pandas as pd
+query = "What are the total sales for the current fiscal year?" response = """ import pandas as pd